MariskaS85/Titik/README.md

 # FaceArt
 One of the main goals of the website is to give people an idea of using technology as art.
 The primary goal of the website is to show products people can buy when using their own facial landmarks as a painting.
-This is the first version and will be a fist step in integrating an automated facial analysis module to antomate the production of Personalized portraits using facial landmarks.
+This is the first version and will be a first step in integrating an automated facial analysis module to automate the production of Personalized portraits using facial landmarks.

 ## UX
 The main layout is taken form the Boutique Ado project from Code Institute.
 It has been adjusted for this current project.
 Mainly the color scheme used is dark, this to enhance the mystery around the technology used and the creation of anonimity with the use of facial landmarks for portraits.

-The reason to use the template of Code Institute is that Code Insitute has a long history of trail and error, and thus should come uop with the most efficient lay out of the webshop.
+The reason to use the template of Code Institute is that Code Insitute has a long history of trail and error, and thus should come up with the most efficient lay out of the webshop.

 The Landing page is a common image of a landmarked face and should give people an idea of what their wall decoration would look like in close-up.